Types of aged care and retirement housing

 Options for retirement housing include retirement village accommodation, rental and community housing.

 Visit our Housing page if you're homeless or need emergency accommodation.

-For more information on all retirement housing options, including a list of current vacancies, visit the Seniors Information Service website or telephone 8168 8776 or SA Country callers 1800 636 368 (free call).
+For more information on all retirement housing options, including a list of current vacancies, see the Seniors Information Service or phone 8168 8776 or SA Country callers 1800 636 368 (free call).